Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: The PNJL and PQM models in SU(2)

 \subsubsection{The influence of quarks on the gauge fields}

-To perform the study of the influence of quarks on the gauge fields we will push the model in later sections to a very high density scale, probably well beyond the range of validity of the model.
+To study the influence of quarks on the gauge fields (contained in the Polyakov loop definition) we will push the model in later sections to a very high density scale, probably well beyond the range of validity of the model.
 However, we find these calculations interesting as they lead us to understand what ingredients are probably missing in the model to get a more faithful representation of QCD in the high density region.

-Obviously, in QCD quark fields act upon gauge field via quark loops in the gluon self energy.
-Such an effect is lacking in the NJL model since there are no gluon fields (although, in some sense gluons are present in the model via the NJL contact interaction as we mentioned earlier).
+Obviously, in QCD quark fields act upon gauge fields via quark loops in the gluon self-energy.
+Such an effect is lacking in the NJL and QM models since there are no dynamical gluon fields (although, in some sense the strong interaction carried by the gluons is present in the model via the NJL contact interaction).

-In the PNJL model there is still no dynamical gluons but there is an interaction between the static gauge field and the quarks via the covariant derivative $ D^{\mu} = \partial^\mu - i A ^ \mu$.
-As a result, the mean field equation for $\Phi$ does have a dependence on quarks (see previous section).
-Explicitly for two flavors, we have for $\Phi$ (the discussion for $\bar\Phi$ goes along the same lines):
+In the PNJL and PQM models there is still no dynamical gluons but there is an interaction between the static gauge field and the quarks via the covariant derivative $ D^{\mu} = \partial^\mu - i A ^ \mu$.
+As a result, the mean-field equation for $\Phi$ does have a dependence on quarks (see the previous section).
+Explicitly for two flavors, we have for $\Phi$ (the discussion for $\bar\Phi$ goes along the same lines) the following: